Last Updated on October 27, 2020 by queenie mak

 Take one last look at Yung Shue Wan before taking the ferry back to Hong Kong Island.
 Similar to Sok Kwu Wan, many restaurants line the harbour in Yung Shue Wan where you have a lovely meal and enjoy the sea view at the same time.

-Ferry back to Central Pier No. 4
+Take ferry from Yung Shue Wan Ferry Pier to Central Pier No. 4

 After a full day of hiking, roaming around villages, and spending time at the beach, it is time to go back to Hong Kong Island.